Our Terms and Conditions

 7.4.
 This goodwill guarantee does not affect your legal rights in relation to faulty or misdescribed products (see clause 9.2):

 7.4.1.
 Your Rights under the Consumer Contracts Regulations 2013: 14 day period to change your mind.
 Consumer to pay costs of return.

 7.4.2.
-Glyndwr Media Limited goodwill guarantee is more generous: 30 day period to change your mind and we'll pay the costs of return.
+Glyndwr Media Limited goodwill guarantee: 14 day period to change your mind and we'll pay the costs of return.